rreede/rreede/README.md

 Hi there 👋

+I'm currently open to front-end webdevelopment jobs.

+My specialties are HTML, CSS, JavaScript and React.

 <!--
 **rreede/rreede** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.